-(k) Transfer values
+k.
+Transfer values

-Transfer values represent the capital sums paid to and from the Mutual funds on the basis of when the member liability is accepted or discharged.
+Transfer values represent the capital sums paid to and from the Unit Trusts on the basis of when the member liability is accepted or discharged.

-(I) Cash and Cash equivalents
+I. Cash and Cash equivalents

-Cash and cash equivalents comprise deposits with banks and highly liquid financial assets with maturity of three months or less from the date of acquisition that are subject so an insignificant risk of changes in their value and are used by the Mutual fund in the management of short term commitment, other than cash collateral provided in respect of derivatives and security borrowing transactions.
+Cash and cash equivalents comprises deposits with banks and highly liquid financial assets with maturity of three months or less from the date of acquisition that are subject so an insignificant risk of changes in their value and are used by the Unit Trust in the management of short term commitment, other than cash collateral provided in respect of derivatives and security borrowing transactions m.
+Fees and commission